HarisK03/bytebites/README.md

 - JQuery
 - Visual Studio Code
 - Bootstrap Studio
-- Firebase - Google
+- Google Firebase

 ## Future Plans
+This project is very scalable, and can be expanded in the future in many ways.
+Some examples that we have include...

-- Likes and Comments
+- Likes & Comments
-- Virtual Cookbook (Saving Posts)
+- Virtual Cookbook (saving posts)
 - Cooking Calculator
 - Shopping List